DrakeData/MSDS434-Final/README.md

 # MSDS434 - Final Project (Part I)

 This repository contains code and documentation for MSDS 434 Analytics Application Development final project (Part I).
-This repository covers week 1-10 learning objective documentations, code used, and videos that correspond with them.
+It covers week 1-10 learning objectives, documentation, code used, and videos that correspond with them.

 ## Table of Contents
 - [Class Contents](#class-contents)